mkhorin/evado/README.md

 ### Ready to use

 - [Boilerplate App](https://github.com/mkhorin/evado-app-boilerplate)
-- [Evado Champ](https://github.com/mkhorin/evado-champ) - a platform for turn-based multiplayer games
+- [Evado Champ](https://github.com/mkhorin/champ) - a platform for multiplayer games

 ### Ready to try